 A: In the past, Xeon CPUs were more robust than their Core i5/i7 counterparts.
 Today, however, there is very little functional difference between the two Intel product families for workstations.
 We offer some Core i7 options on the Single CPU recommended system, because there are combinations of core count and clock speed which are not available on the Xeon side.
 For the dual CPU system, though, only Xeons are available because none of the Core i7 models have the extra circuitry needed to communicate between two processors in the same computer.

 Q: Which system is right for my budget?

 A: If you simply want the most processing power for a given price, and you don't need to optimize for a specific type of file / workload, then the Single CPU system is best suited for budgets of about $3,000 to $8,000.
-The Dual Xeon system starts around $7,000 and goes up from there.
-In the small overlap between them, you would want to take a hard look at whether your files or other programs you run will be better off with one or two physical CPUs.
+The Dual Xeon system starts around $8,000 and goes up from there.
+In the area where they overlap, you would want to take a hard look at whether your files or other programs you run will be better off with one or two physical CPUs.
 You may also need to consider the size of the computers and expansion capacity, depending on your overall needs.

 Q: What are the dimensions of these recommended systems?

 A: The Compact Single CPU workstation is roughly 12" tall, 14" deep, and 9" wide.
 The larger Full Tower Dual Xeon system is more than three times the overall volume, at about 22" tall, 22" deep, and 9" wide.
 More precise dimensions for both systems can be seen in the pictures below:

 We do not add a part to our product line unless we feel we can stand behind it.
 You can feel confident that any selection you make on our website is a quality product.

 By keeping inventory of our most popular parts, and maintaining a short supply line to parts we need, we are able to offer an industry leading ship time of 7-10 business days on nearly all our system orders.